symbol/symbol-docs/source/guides/account/creating-and-opening-an-account.rst

 Let’s get into some code
 ************************

-An account is a key pair (private and public key) associated to a mutable state stored in the NEM blockchain.
+An account is a key pair (private and public key) associated with a mutable state stored in the NEM blockchain.

 .. example-code::